awsdocs/amazon-eks-user-guide/doc_source/efs-csi.md

 1. Choose **Update policy** to finish\.

-1. For self\-managed installations of the driver, create Kubernetes service accounts that are annotated with the ARN of the IAM role that you created\.
-This step isn't required if you are installing the driver as an Amazon EKS add\-on\.
+1. Skip this step if you're installing the driver as an Amazon EKS add\-on\.
+For self\-managed installations of the driver, create Kubernetes service accounts that are annotated with the ARN of the IAM role that you created\.

    1. Save the following contents to a file named `efs-service-account.yaml`\.
 Replace `111122223333` with your account ID\.
 If your cluster is in the AWS GovCloud \(US\-East\) or AWS GovCloud \(US\-West\) AWS Regions, then replace `arn:aws:` with `arn:aws-us-gov:`\.